konyomba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabet.c is a program that prints alphabet in lowercase followed by a new line,it prints all letters except q and e 5-print_numbers.c is a program that prints all single digit numbers of base 10 starting from 0,followed by a new line 6-print_numberz.c is proram that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+7-print_tebahpla.c is a c program that prints lowercase alphabets in reverse